rahulgopu/U-Tube-O-clock/README.md

 # U-Tube-O-clock
-An alarm that plays a random(provided) YouTube song.
+An alarm that plays a random(provided) YouTube song when it's time.

 Note: Time format to use - HH MM SS